Jacques Prévert: Films

 Prévert wrote a number of screenplays for the film director Marcel Carné.
 Among them were the scripts for Drôle de drame (Bizarre, Bizarre, 1937), Quai des brumes (Port of Shadows, 1938), Le Jour se lève (Daybreak, 1939), Les Visiteurs du soir (The Night Visitors, 1942) and Children of Paradise (Les Enfants du Paradis, 1945).
 The last of these regularly gains a high placing in lists of best films ever and earned him an Oscar nomination for best original screenplay.

 His poems were the basis for a film by the director and documentarian Joris Ivens, The Seine Meets Paris (La Seine a rencontré Paris, 1957), about the River Seine.
 The poem was read as narration during the film by singer Serge Reggiani.
 In 2007, a filmed adaptation of Prévert's poem "To Paint the Portrait of a Bird" was directed by Seamus McNally, featuring T.D.
 White and Antoine Ray- English translation by Lawrence Ferlinghetti.

 Prévert had a long working relationship with Paul Grimault, also a member of Groupe Octobre.
 Together they wrote the screenplays of a number of animated movies, starting with the short "The Little Soldier" ("Le Petit Soldat", 1947).
 They worked together until his death in 1977, when he was finishing The King and the Mocking Bird (Le Roi et l'Oiseau), a second version of which was released in 1980.
 Prévert adapted several Hans Christian Andersen tales into animated or mixed live-action/animated movies, often in versions loosely connected to the original.
 Two of these were with Grimault, including The King and the Mocking Bird, while another was with his brother Pierre Prévert (fr).

+Prévert's work Retour au pays was adapted into a student film by Youri Thobie and Gaston Thobie and won the main award at Mladá kamera.